buksztaa/ems-migrations/README.md

 ### Pre and post scripts

 Migrate rollback commands can have pre-execution and post-execution scripts defined.
 Within the migrations folder defined by **dir** configuration property, 4 files are interpreted: pre.up, pre.down, post.up, post.down.
 They can be useful when additional action is required before of after the migration execution.

+### Strategies

+EMS migrations can handle errors during the migration in three different ways:

+1. **Terminate** - default behaviour.
+After a failed migration the program stops it's processing.
+Migration version of the target EMS is set to the last successful migration.
+This being a default anf thus not defined in the configuration is an equivalent of **strategy=terminate**
+2. **Ignore** - After a failed migration, the program does not stop it's processing and goes on with the remaining migrations.
+Migration version of the target EMS is set to the last successful migration.
+To set this put **strategy=ignore** to your configuration file.
+3. **Rollback** - After a failed migration, the program stops processing and runs equivalent opposite direction migrations, to rollback all changes done by the current program run.
+To activate this strategy put **strategy=rollback** to your configuration file.

 ##  Development